Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Rivera needed to learn how to market the business, attract clients and communicate the company’s value.
 “I had to step out of my comfort zone and invest a lot of time into learning how to sell — something I hadn’t anticipated as an accountant,” Rivera explained.

-How to overcome the challenges of running the operation alone
+How to overcome the challenges of running the show alone

-• Look for outside help: Rivera says building a strong team is essential for entrepreneurial success — though giving up control can be challenging.
+• Look for outside help: Rivera says building a strong team is essential for entrepreneurial success, even if giving up some control doesn’t come naturally.
 “Transitioning from being an individual contributor to managing and scaling a team was a learning curve,” Rivera shared.
-Still, your business’s growth and success are worth ceding some control.
-For example, hire a virtual assistant, partner with a digital marketing agency or find an IT partner to lighten the load.
+Still, your business’s growth is worth ceding some control.
+For example, you might hire a virtual assistant, partner with a digital marketing agency or bring in an IT partner to lighten the load.

 TipBottom line

-Keep your workspace neat and use the best document management software to store and organize your files.
+Keep your workspace clutter-free, use the best document management software to securely store, organize and quickly retrieve important files.

-Finding business investors and financing sources is one of the biggest challenges new business owners face.
-Not every business needs an immediate, significant cash infusion.
-But, you must ensure you can keep the business running for the long term.
+Finding investors, lenders and other financing sources is one of the biggest hurdles new business owners face.
+Not every business needs a major cash infusion right away, but you do need a realistic plan for keeping the business running and growing over the long term.

 How to overcome funding challenges

-When starting a business, you’ll likely apply for business loans, seek a line of credit, self-fund the business or raise capital.
+When starting a business, you may apply for business loans, open a line of credit, self-fund your venture or raise capital from outside investors.

-Here are some best practices for overcoming the challenges of securing funding:
+Here are some options and advice to consider as you navigate the challenges of securing funding:

-• Utilize SCORE resources: SCORE, an SBA resource partner, offers mentors, education and advisors to help small businesses succeed.
-Visit the SCORE website to access mentor advice on the best course of action for your business’s funding.
+• Utilize SCORE resources: SCORE, an SBA resource partner, offers mentors, educational resources and business advisors to help entrepreneurs succeed.
+Visit the SCORE website for expert guidance on the best funding path for your business.

-• Consider an SBA loan: SBA small business loan programs aim to help entrepreneurs who want to start or expand a business.
-(The SBA also has a microloan program; contact your local SBA office to learn more.)
+• Consider an SBA loan: SBA small business loan programs are designed to help entrepreneurs start or expand a business.
+The SBA offers several financing options, including the popular 7(a) loan program, which provides up to $5 million for working capital, equipment and other business needs.
+(The SBA also offers a microloan program.)

-• Create an investor pitch: Before presenting your business idea to investors, perfect your pitch.
-Investors, banks and other lenders will want to understand your vision for success.
-The better you articulate this vision, the more likely you’ll get the funding you need.
+• Create an investor pitch: Before presenting your business idea to investors, refine your pitch.
+Banks, investors and other lenders want to understand your vision, your business model and your path to growth.
+The more clearly you communicate that vision, the better your chances of securing funding.

 FYIDid you know

-Attracting customers is an area where many new businesses stumble.
+Attracting customers is where many new businesses stumble.
 After all, if no one buys what you’re selling, you can’t succeed.
-Ideally, you’ll conduct market research before launching your business to ensure you have a receptive market.
-Next, you must identify your target audience, understand their needs and determine what they’re willing to pay.
+Before you launch, make sure you’ve done the market research to confirm there’s demand for your product or service.
+From there, you’ll need to identify your target audience, understand their needs and determine what they’re willing to pay.

 How to overcome the challenge of attracting customers

-To find and attract customers, you must create a marketing plan that identifies the following:
+To find and attract customers, start with a marketing plan that clearly defines the following:

 • Your target market.